Technical Standards for Admission,

 - Possess and demonstrate the analytical, conceptual, integrative, quantitative and reasoning skills that are critical to assimilate and integrate large volumes of information from diverse sources.

-- Apply the above-mentioned skills in a timely manner to solve medical problems in order to deliver appropriate patient care.
+- Apply the skills outlined in 2.1.1 in a timely manner to solve medical problems to deliver appropriate patient care.

 - Comprehend, understand, and adapt to different educational environments and learning modalities.